 There are some AML regulations and requirements for aml law firms to comply with.
 Regulated aml law firms generally have to comply with their laws under the Money Laundering Regulations 2007, the Proceeds of Crime Act 2002, and the Terrorism Act 2000.
 There are some obligations under these laws.
 For example:

 - Have a designated Money Laundering Reporting Officer (MLRO) for the institution.

 - The persons in charge of the institution are required to report suspicious activities to the required authorities.

 - Have a system for detecting suspicious activities in accordance with the Proceeds of Crime Act (POCA) 2002 and the Terror Act 2000.
 Customer due diligence (CDD) should be performed to verify customers' identity, beneficial owners, sources of funds, and the nature of business transactions.

 - Following the CDD procedures, the records must be kept within the specified period.

 - Staff should be properly trained against money laundering risks and practices.

 Red Flags for Law Firms

 A major focus of anti-money laundering guides is red flags.
 Red flags are warning signs of situations where money laundering may occur.
 For example, ATF identified 42 red flags for law firms in its 2013 report on Money Laundering and the Terrorist Financing Vulnerabilities of Legal Professionals.
 These red flags generally focus on due diligence, such as customers, funding sources, and lawyers' selection.
 After red flags are determined in a law firm, some transactions occur according to its legal and regulatory obligations.
-For example, It requests additional information from customers or other sources, cross-checking different information types, creating Suspicious Activity Reports (SARs) for suspicious transactions, terminating customer relationships.
+For example, It requests additional information from customers or other sources, cross-checks different information types, creates Suspicious Activity Reports (SARs) for suspicious transactions, and terminates customer relationships.